MicrosoftDocs/biztalk-docs/biztalk/core/step-3d-enabling-biztalk-server-to-send-and-receive-messages-from-salesforce.md

 ---
+description: "Learn more about: Step 3d: Enabling BizTalk Server to Send and Receive Messages from Salesforce"
 title: "Step 3d: Enabling BizTalk Server to Send and Receive Messages from Salesforce | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"